Annulment Lawyer Rockville MD

 What is an annulment?

 An annulment is different from a divorce because it argues the validity of the marriage, which means that a marriage was not valid, to begin with.
 If there are grounds for an annulment, there can be less to sort out because it acts as though the marriage never existed.
 Meaning, there will be fewer assets to divide, and a marriage can be dissolved faster.
-Some may even pursue an annulment for religious reasons.
+Some may even pursue an annulment for religious reasons, and an annulment lawyer Rockville, MD counts on can help.

 What is the difference between an annulment and a divorce?